ShaunakChorge-BTAI/CNN-Model-for-Plastic-Waste-Classification/README.md

   - **Test Data**: 2,513 images (15%)
 - **Classes**: Organic and Recyclable
 - **Purpose**: To aid in automating waste management and reducing the environmental impact of improper waste disposal.

-### Approach:
-- Studied waste management strategies and white papers.
-- Analyzed the composition of household waste.
-- Segregated waste into two categories (Organic and Recyclable).
-- Leveraged IoT and machine learning to automate waste classification.

 ### Dataset Link:
 You can access the dataset here: [Waste Classification Data](https://www.kaggle.com/datasets/techsash/waste-classification-data).

-*Note: Ensure appropriate dataset licensing and usage guidelines are followed.*

 ## Model Architecture
 The CNN architecture includes: